 - Shows that NATO is a military alliance of navies just as much as of armies and land-based air, that in the 21st century seapower can play more than an ancillary role in war with a continental power.

 - Executing blockade may not be feasible because of the large size and broad dispersal of Russia’s civil fleets and, as of today, possible unreadiness of Western navies for the task.

 - The civil dimensions of a strategy of military-economic warfare may lie beyond the capacity of the West to control; negative international and domestic consequences may combine to render naval blockade nugatory, as they did for Britain in the initial months of the First World War.
+Some members of the Alliance may be reluctant to participate for economic reasons.
 This topic is in earnest need of expert assessment.